-Memory care residences falling under either category must be constructed in a manner consistent with best housing people with dementia who may, for instance, be prone to wandering or becoming very confused.
-An explanation of design features appropriate for housing people with dementia must be included as part of written information given to all residents and their caregivers.
+Memory care residences falling under either category must be constructed with design features appropriate for people with dementia who may, for instance, be prone to wandering or becoming very confused.
+An explanation of these design features must be included as part of written information given to all residents and their caregivers.

 For training, management of HFAs is required to establish training programs based on the home’s program statement and residents’ service plans.
 Training must also address employee issues like reporting requirements, first aid and medication administration, residents’ rights, and infectious disease containment.
 AFC regulations say staff must know how to meet the needs of all residents, and be competent in the following areas:

 – Reporting requirements

 – Residents’ rights

 – Prevention and containment of communicable diseases

 Anyone in either home who works with people who have dementia must be trained and competent to meet the specific needs of such residents.